ruuffian/math-modeling-final/README.md

 5. `Move forwards = velocity`
 6. `Account for boundary`

 As you can see, the update rules are very simple.
 The most important choice of update rule is the first step, where each agent accelerates to max velocity.
 This allows the model to achieve 'optimal' traffic flow very easily.
-Since agents are always going as fast as allowed,
+Since agents are always going as fast as allowed, they accelerate out of traffic jams very efficiently.
+It is expected that in low-density situations this model will always perform, so it is of interest what happens in high-density situations.

 #### Plotting